 TEXT TO SPEECH -- Converting Books and Texts to Audio

-Students with disabilities who would like to be able to access books in audio format should contact the Office of Disability Services to determine whether they would be eligible for enrollment in Bookshare, which hosts a collection of books in digital format.
+All students now have a great accessibility tool available to them for free.
+For more information, see these instructions on How to Use the Accessible Reading Tools in Office 365.
+Students with disabilities who would like to be able to access books in digital (convertible to audio) format should contact the Office of Disability Services to determine whether you would be eligible for enrollment in Bookshare, which hosts a collection of books in digital format.
 Students already determined to be eligible for access to books in an alternative format have additional options, and should refer to this "How to Access Books in Digital Format to Convert to Audio" guide.

 "Read&Write" by Text Help